 The professional level

-But what did we do?
-We have delivered our first websites to customers in Switzerland and elsewhere.
+- delivered our first websites to customers in Switzerland and elsewhere;

 On a personal level

 Chiang Mai was the place where we first tested our new life as a husband and wife who work and live together 24 hours a day.
-For the moment everything is going very well.
-We didn’t kill each other, which is already a good sign. 🙂
+For the moment, everything is going very well.
+We didn’t kill each other, which is already a good sign!

 In terms of travel

 We loved Chiang Mai for that!
 Because even if we have worked hard, being based in Asia has also allowed us to make some pretty escapades not too far from home.

+In November we left for a scooter loop in northern Thailand, one of our favorites!

 In terms of networking

 One of the highlights of our stay here!
-In Chiang Mai we had the chance to meet dozens and dozens of absolutely fascinating people.
+In Chiang Mai, we had the chance to meet dozens and dozens of absolutely fascinating people.

 See you soon,